theopensystemslab/digital-planning-data-schemas/types/schemas/postSubmissionApplication/README.md

 #### 06 Application withdrawn

-An application can be with drawn only after validation and before a decision is made
+An application can be withdrawn anytime before a decision is made

 ## Appendix